Notes on a Conditional Form: Commercial performance

 In the 1975's native United Kingdom, Notes on a Conditional Form debuted atop the UK Albums Chart, selling 34,000 album-equivalent units in its first week.
 71 percent of their first week sales were attributed to pure album sales, including 7,000 vinyl copies–the fastest-selling vinyl record of 2020 at the time of its release.
 It became their fourth consecutive number one on the chart, which made the 1975 the sixth act in history to achieve this feat.
 In Scotland, the album reached number one on the Scottish Albums chart.
-On 4 December, the album was certified silver in the United Kingdom, denoting sales of over 60,000 units.
+In 2023, the album was certified gold in the United Kingdom, denoting 100,000 equivalent units.
 Elsewhere in Europe, Notes on a Conditional Form reached number two on the Irish Albums chart, number 30 on the Austrian Albums chart, number 36 on the Dutch, German and Swiss Albums charts, number 67 on the Belgian Albums chart, number 69 on the Lithuanian Albums chart and number 100 on the Italian Albums chart.

 In the United States, Notes on a Conditional Form debuted at number four on the US Billboard 200 chart with sales of 54,000 equivalent album units, including 39,000 pure album sales.
 It became the 1975's third top-five album on the chart, following I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It and A Brief Inquiry into Online Relationships.
 It also debuted atop the US Billboard Top Rock Albums chart and was later ranked at number 62 on the chart's year-end version.
 Elsewhere in North America, the album peaked at number 19 on the Billboard Canadian Albums Chart.
 In the Asia-Pacific region, Notes on a Conditional Form reached the top of the Australian Albums chart, number four on the New Zealand Albums chart, number 14 on the Billboard Japan Hot Albums chart and number 17 on the Japanese Albums chart.